 June 1: US\$ Advance Minimum Royalty

-2012 2017 Φ70,000
+2012 2017 Φ50,000

-2012-2016 \$50,000
+2013-2016 \$50,000

-2017 75,000
+2017 2018 75,000

-2018 100,000
+2018 100,000 150,000

-2019 150,000

 2020 (and each thereafter) 200,000

 The Company has mining lease agreements with NSL for both the Kinsley Mountain and Pinnacle properties.
 Bill Henderson, the Company's Chief Executive Officer and a director, is the managing director and a minority shareholder in NSL.
 Due to this relationship, NSL is considered an affiliate.
 The Kinsley Mountain mining lease agreement with NSL has a sliding scale net smelter royalty rate on production from 2% to 5% depending on the price of gold.
 In 2011, the Company and NSL amended certain provisions of the mining agreement including the expiration date and the timing of advance minimum royalty payments.
 The agreement now runs through June 2020; however Company has the right to terminate the mining lease with NSL upon thirty days written notice; or to extend the lease beyond 2020 provided the Company continues to make advance minimum royalty payments.
 Per the lease agreement, beginning June 2012, the Company has an obligation to expend a minimum of US\$500,000 annually in exploration, development and mining activities on the Kinsley Mountain Property.
-In February 2013, Pilot informed the Company it has earned a 65% interest in the Kinsley Mountain Property as discussed below.
+In April 2013, the Company announced Pilot had earned a 65% interest in the Kinsley Mountain Property as discussed above.